 In July 2017, the FCA (the authority that regulates LIBOR) announced it intends to stop compelling banks to submit rates for the calculation of LIBOR after 2021.
 The FCA subsequently announced on March 5, 2021 that the publication of LIBOR will cease for the one-week and two-month USD LIBOR settings immediately after December 31, 2021, and the remaining USD LIBOR settings immediately after June 30, 2023.
+On April 3, 2023, the FCA announced that it will compel the ICE Benchmark Administration to publish an unrepresentative synthetic USD LIBOR through September 30, 2024 for use in legacy contracts.
 There is currently no certainty regarding the future utilization of LIBOR or of any particular replacement rate (although the U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, has formally recommended SOFR as its preferred alternative rate for LIBOR).
-As indicated in the "Interest Rate Risk" section above, a substantial portion of our loans, investment securities, borrowings and interest rate derivatives are indexed to LIBOR or similar reference rates.
 Market participants anticipate that financial instruments tied to LIBOR will require transition to an alternative reference rate if LIBOR is no longer available.
-Our LIBOR-based loan agreements and borrowing arrangements generally specify alternative reference rates such as the prime rate and federal funds rate, respectively.
-The potential effect of the discontinuation of LIBOR on our interest income and expense cannot yet be determined and any changes to benchmark interest rates could increase our financing costs and/or result in mismatches between the interest rates of our investments and the corresponding financings.
-Our foreign denominated loan agreements and borrowing arrangements generally specify the SONIA or BBSY instead of U.S. dollar denominated LIBOR.
+As of December 31, 2023, we have transitioned all of our variable-rate mortgage notes and derivative instruments from LIBOR to SOFR.
+For the year ended December 31, 2023, we recognized \$8.6 million of income associated with payments received on derivative instruments impacted by the changes in the interest rate used for discounting or contract price alignment.